 Military Loan Repayment Programs for Dentists

 Each branch of the U.S. military offers loan forgiveness for aspiring dentists.
-One program in the Army – the Active Duty Health Profession Loan Repayment Program – offers up to $40,000 per year for up to three years to pay down student debt.
+The Army’s Loan Repayment Program (LRP) – offers up to $65,000 of outstanding loan balance.
 Another – the Healthcare Professionals Loan Repayment Program – offers up to $50,000 to repay your student loans.

 Additional Dental School Loan Repayment Options